 You will be expected to demonstrate funds for one year (covering living costs).

-From 1 January 2023, the annual requirement that must be paid into the blocked account when applying for a visa will increase to 11,208 euros.
+From January 2025, the annual requirement that must be paid into the blocked account when applying for a visa / student residence permit will increase to 11,904 EUR.
+The blocked account may only permit the withdrawal of 992 EUR per month.
+This change is to be implemented from September 2024, according to the Federal Foreign Office.

 Most international students use a blocked account to fund their studies in Germany.
 The money you transfer to a blocked account cannot be accessed until you enter the country.
 You can open a German blocked account from your home country with the following providers: Fintiba, Coracle or Expatrio.